iverberk/larasearch/README.md

 Larasearch
 ==========

+---

+**Caution: This package is under heavy development.
+Most of the functionaly is there but there might be some refactoring as the package matures.
+Be careful if you decide to use it in production at this point.**

+---

 Introduction
 ---

 Larasearch is a Laravel package that aims to seamlessly integrate Elasticsearch functionality with the Eloquent ORM.

 Features
 --------